 There are some YouTube channels I follow that teach me quite a bit.
 I sometimes browse dev Twitter.
 I’m in some dev Discord servers that I participate in periodically.
 I talk with other developer friends I’ve met over the years, but I learn enough in my day-to-day tasks.
 At work, I learn through trial and error, Stack Overflow, and last but not least, documentation.

-Employer perspective on working with Marek, a fresh bootcamp graduate
+Employer perspective on working with Marek, our alumni

 From pseudo-pilot to mentoring at a coding bootcamp